-- A gross error in procedural process that materially affected the outcome; - The outcomes imposed during the second-level review were not commensurate with the violation(s) of the University Policy on Academic Integrity for which the student was found responsible; - Inconsistency between the available evidence and the finding(s) of responsibility in the course-level action appeal review or second-level review; - New information, which was not reasonably available at the time of the hearing, merits reconsideration of the final disposition.
+- A gross error in procedural process that materially affected the outcome; - The outcomes imposed during the second-level review were not commensurate with the violation(s) of the University Policy on Academic Integrity for which the student was found responsible; - Inconsistency between the available evidence and the finding(s) of responsibility in the course-level action appeal review or review meeting; - New information, which was not reasonably available at the time of the proceeding, merits re-consideration of the final disposition.

 The appeal officer designated by the provost will review the written appeal request and determine whether, in the judgment of the appeal officer, the appeal presents an appealable issue that warrants review by the appeal officer.
-In hearing an appeal, the appeal officer, at their discretion, may meet with individuals and review information relevant to the basis of the appeal.
+In reviewing an appeal, the appeal officer, at their discretion, may meet with individuals and review information relevant to the basis of the appeal.

 In the event of an appeal, outcomes will normally be held in abeyance pending the outcome of the appeal.
+In the event of an appeal at the end of a semester that affects recording of a course grade, an incomplete grade will be assigned pending the outcome of the appeal process.

 Appeals will be decided by the appeal officer in a timely manner as circumstances warrant.
 While an appeal is under review, the appeal officer will update the student, course instructor, and department head as necessary about the anticipated timeline.

-The appeal officer will require that the dean of the student's college review the case and provide input on the final disposition.
+The appeal officer may consult with others as needed during review of the case.

 The appeal officer has the authority to accept, vacate or modify the decision as they deem appropriate for resolution of the matter being appealed.
-The appeal officer may reconvene the initial Academic Review Board or remand the matter to a new Academic Review Board for review.
+The appeal officer may reconvene the initial Academic Responsibility Panel or remand the matter to a new Academic Responsibility Panel for review.